digitaldreams/symfony-access-token-authentication-bundle/README.md

     public function isVerified(): ?bool
     {
-       // return null is you do have this functionality return true;
+       // return null if you don't have this functionality return true;
     }

     public function isActive(): ?bool
     {
-        // return null is you do have this functionality return true;
+        // return null if you don't have this functionality return true;
     }